Saudi Organization for Certified Public Accountants

 SMO 4: Code of Ethics for Professional Accountants

-The Certified Public Accountants (CPA) Regulation No. M12 of 1991 delegates authority to SOCPA to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.
+The Certified Public Accountants (CPA) Regulation No. M12 of 1991 delegates authority to the Saudi Organization for Certified Public Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.

 SOCPA reports that it monitors new and revised standards or pronouncements issued by IESBA.
 SOCPA assists members in complying with the prescribed ethical standards by ensuring that they have access to rules and regulations on the website, via print media, and published reports.